pawelszymanski/civilization/DEV.md

 - Canvas: make tile background move to match translate

 ## DONE
+- fix tile pipes not to execute all the time
+- restore font awesome
+- html map: update tile css classes on tile change
+- restore html map component
 - use background colors for tiles on canvas
 - make sure all components have ngOnDestroy
 - save MapUi in save